Real estate

 Accompanied by experts

 In some respect, Juliana Werner and her colleagues are also part of the fixtures.
-“During events, my working hours begin when the first supplier enters the palace and end when everything has been handed back again spick and span,” she says, continuing into all the Garden Palace’s “backstage” rooms.
+“During events, our working hours begin when the first supplier enters the palace and end when everything has been handed back again spick and span,” she says, continuing into all the Garden Palace’s “backstage” rooms.
 In the kitchen, for instance: a long elongated room with lots of tables, on which the dishes are served for the gala dinners.
 Staff changing rooms and washrooms are available.
 However, the caterers must bring the kitchen equipment themselves, as the Liechtenstein Group only provides a cool room.

 “Where in the world can you book an event in a museum?”